Main content

 What are equivalent fractions?

 Equivalent fractions are fractions that represent the same part of a whole, even though they look different.
-For example, start fraction, 1, divided by, 2, end fraction and start fraction, 2, divided by, 4, end fraction are equivalent fractions because they both represent half of a whole.
+For example, 12 and 24 are equivalent fractions because they both represent half of a whole.

 Try it yourself with this exercise: